 I regularly get asked by friends and family who are planning on going wine tasting to share my advice and recommendations with them.
 After sending variations of the same emails to many of them, I decided to publish my thoughts for everyone to use and enjoy.
 Let’s start with Santa Ynez Valley and Sta.
 Rita Hills wineries in Santa Barbara County:

-- Sanford (5010 Santa Rosa Rd, http://www.sanfordwinery.com): Off the beaten path, but IMHO, the single winery that is “required reading” in Sta.
+- Sanford (5010 Santa Rosa Rd, http://www.sanfordwinery.com): Off the beaten path, but IMHO, it sits at the very top of places that I consider “required reading” in Sta.
 Rita Hills.
 The wine is of the highest in quality and is offered as part of very generous tastings for the price: Three or more different kinds of Chardonnay, 4 or 5 bottlings of Pinot Noir, plus excellent Sauvignon Blanc, Rhone whites, dessert wine.
 They’re even bottling a sparkling wine (though I have not yet tasted it).
 The setting is beautiful.
 An absolute must stop.
 That said, if you really don’t feel like driving down Santa Rosa Road, at least make the time to visit the Sanford Tasting room in Downtown Santa Barbara (1114 State Street, Suite #26, in the La Arcada Plaza, +1-805-770-7873), which has the added bonus of closing later than the winery location.

 - D’Alfonso-Curran (by appointment only +1-805-836-9463, on Santa Rosa Rd, between Sanford and Hwy 1): If there is a power couple in the Sta.
 Rita Hills, it would be Bruno D’Alfonso and Kris Curran: he is the former long-time winemaker at Sanford, she is the former winemaker at Sea Smoke (plus a short, controversial stay at Foley).
 The winery in a great location just up the street from Sanford.
 I’ve had their flagship D’Alfonso-Curran label Pinot Noir, and it’s spectacular.
 They have a few other labels too (Badge, Curran, Di Bruno) that offer a mix of Burgundian, Rhone, Italian, and Spanish varietals.

 - Brewer-Clifton (329 N F Street, Lompoc) (www.brewerclifton.com) : Some of the best Pinot Noir & Chardonnay in the Sta.
 Rita Hills.
 Period.
-Winemaker Greg Brewer has the same job at Melville, but these wine are more intense, like Sanford or Sea Smoke.
+Winemaker Greg Brewer has the same job at Melville, but these wines feature whole-cluster fermentation and stem inclusion where Melville’s do not; therefore, Brewer-Clifton wines are more intense (somewhere between Sanford or Sea Smoke).
 They just started bottling a sparkling wine too — haven’t tried it yet, but I’m confident that it doesn’t suck.
 The tasting room doesn’t look like much from the outside, but it’s tastefully simple and post-modern on the inside.
 They offer a nice cheese plate to go with the wine, and if you ask nicely, they’ll give you some chocolate by local chocolatiers Twenty-Four Blackbirds.
 They even have an upstairs lounge you can reserve if you so choose.

 - Trancendence (313 North F Street, Lompoc) (http://transcendwines.com): A block away from Brewer-Clifton — hadn’t heard of them until we visited & wouldn’t have stopped there if the B-C guys hadn’t recommended them.
 Turned out to be a very nice stop.
 Winemaker himself was pouring the wine.
 Very friendly atmosphere.
 Chardonnay, Pinot Noir, Syrah, other Rhone varietal blends.
 If you aren’t already going to Brewer-Clifton, probably not worth a special trip, but if you’re right there, go for it.